CeciliaOli171/AngiogenesisModel/README.md

 VSs are located inside the blood vessels.
 They also are a part of the blood vessels and so composed by different type of cells.
 They follow the vessel tips movement, however, unlike the latter, they are not activated by any exterior factor.

-Branching cells are VSs located at branching points 3.2.
+Branching cells are VSs located at branching points.
 The difference between them and regular VSs resides in the following assumption: the mechanical force exerted by their three neighbours is high enough to neglect the angular force exerted by each branch.
 Their interaction with their micro-environment is described by the random force.

 Additionally, we apply boundary conditions to the first cell starting the blood vessel - that we can consider as the centre of mass of the system.
 This cell is fully constrained, thus, it is not moving.

 ### Cell Cycle and Division

 VTs and VSs differ also by their dividing property: only VTs divide.
 According to a probability of sprouting ($P_{sprout}$), they divide into either a VS and a VT, lengthening the vessel (asymmetric division); or into two VTs, creating a new sprout (symmetric division).
-Literature shows that VEGF influences endothelial cells proliferation [Cristofanilli2002,Costa2016,Becit2001].
+Literature shows that VEGF influences endothelial cells proliferation [4,5,6].
 VEGF concentration needs to reach a certain threshold in order to activate Ang-2.
-The combination of VEGF and Ang-2 leads to the creation of new sprouts [RamsauerDAmore2002].
+The combination of VEGF and Ang-2 leads to the creation of new sprouts [7].
 Therefore the sprouting probability $P_{sprout}$ is a function of Ang-2 concentration $a$ at a time $t$ and position $x$:
 ```math
 		P_{sprout}(x, t) = \lambda \frac{c(x, t)^n}{c(x, t)^n+ K^n}
 ```